-Former professional rower Alasdair Leighton Crawford is a London-based trained tailor and sportswear designer and maker, who teaches our two new short courses: Streetwear and Sportswear Design and Streetwear and Sportswear Construction Techniques.
-We caught with him to talk about his career the exciting courses starting soon.
+Former professional rower Alasdair Leighton Crawford is a London-based trained tailor and sportswear designer and maker, who teaches our new short course: Bodywear and Activewear Design.
+We caught up with him to talk about his career and the exciting courses starting soon.

 Can you tell us a bit more about yourself?